cloudmesh-community/book/chapters/prg/github.md

 # Github REST Services {#sec:Github-REST}

-In this section we want to explore a more features of REST services and how to access them.
-Naturally many cloud services provide such REST sinterfaces.
+In this section we want to explore more features of REST services and how to access them.
+Naturally many cloud services provide such REST interfaces.
 This is valid for IaaS, PaaS, and SaaS.

 Instead of using a REST service for IaaS, let us here inspect a REST service for the Github.com platform.